ABI-Software/ABIBook/MAP/MAP-feature-demonstration.rst

 .. todo::
    Need to consolidate downloads somewhere convenient and maybe make a workspace in the repository for the demonstration models.

 Install MAP, and get the MAP plugins.
-See notes on :doc:`MAP install and setup <../MAP-install-setup>`.
+See notes on :doc:`MAP install and setup <MAP-install-setup>`.

 In this demonstration we will cover the features of MAP.
 We will start with a quick tour and then create a new workflow that will help us segment a region of interest from a stack of images.